guptaanushika37/trading-strategy-ai-platform/README.md

-## thinking and ai usage notes : https://drive.google.com/drive/folders/1aouT0dazQoVxomcPQmJ1WBLRJDMswlgK?usp=sharing
+## Thinking and ai usage notes and video explaination : https://drive.google.com/drive/folders/1aouT0dazQoVxomcPQmJ1WBLRJDMswlgK?usp=sharing

 Absolutely.
 Since the problem is specifically about **turning an incomplete trading question into a systematic research process**, I’d rewrite the README around that rather than presenting it only as a generic backtesting platform.